 Terms and Conditions

-Please carefully read and ensure you understand the following terms and conditions as they set out the basis upon which we accept all bookings.
-If you decide to travel with Aurora Expeditions and make payment for an expedition, you do so on the understanding that you have accepted the terms and conditions of the contract.
-We reserve the right to amend our terms and conditions from time to time.
+c) Please carefully read and ensure you understand the following Terms & Conditions as they set out the basis upon which we accept all bookings.
+If you decide to travel with Aurora Expeditions and make payment for an expedition, you do so on the understanding that you have accepted these Terms & Conditions, including amendments to the Terms & Conditions that may be made by Aurora Expeditions from time to time.

 1. Price and Validity

 1.1 Expedition costs are based on ground costs, fuel prices, ship charter rates and airfares (as applicable) at time of printing.
 While we try our utmost not to increase our prices, this is sometimes outside our control.
-We reserve the right to amend our prices.
-Amendments should occur only in the instance of increases in our costs to deliver the Expedition such as but not limited to airfares, fuel costs, government taxes and charges and exchange rate fluctuations and ground costs and ship charter rates.
+On that basis, we reserve the right to amend our prices although amendments should occur only in the instance of increases in our costs to deliver the expedition such as but not limited to airfares, fuel costs, government taxes and charges and exchange rate fluctuations and ground costs and ship charter rates.
 Any increase in price must be paid by you before your departure.

 2. Responsibility and Assumption of Risk

-2.1 Upon receipt by us of your booking form and once your deposit (see clause 3.1) has been received, a binding Contract between you and Aurora Expeditions is in place.
-These Terms and Conditions are an integral part of the contract.
-If you list one or more other persons on the booking form, you agree that you will be personally responsible for all obligations ensuing from this Contract which concern you and the other persons booked.
+2.1 Upon receipt by us of your booking form and once your Deposit (see clause 3.1) has been received, a binding contract between you and Aurora Expeditions is in place (“Contract”).
+These Terms & Conditions are an integral part of the Contract.
+If you list one or more other persons on the booking form, you agree that you will be personally responsible for all obligations ensuing from the Contract which concern you and the other persons booked.

 2.5 Aurora Expeditions will not be responsible or liable for loss, damage or robbery of travel documents, baggage or other possessions.

-2.6 In entering into the Contract, you are not relying on any oral, written or visual representations or statements by Aurora Expeditions or its staff or other agent or representative or any other inducement or coercion to go on the expedition other than its official published material.
+2.6 In entering into the Contract, you are not relying on any oral, written or visual representations or statements by Aurora Expeditions or its staff or other agent or representative or any other inducement or coercion to enter into the Contract.
 In deciding to book an expedition with Aurora Expeditions, you have made your own enquiries as to the suitability of the expedition and all aspects of it and you have satisfied yourself, based upon those enquiries, that it is an expedition that you wish to undertake.

-2.7 You confirm that you are over the age of 18 years and that you have read and understood the terms and conditions of the Contract as they appear on Aurora Expedition’s website at the time of booking prior to signing the booking form and agree that the Contract will be binding upon your heirs, next of kin, executors, administrators and successors.
+2.7 You confirm that you are over the age of 18 years and that you have read and understood these Terms & Conditions as they appear on Aurora Expedition’s website from time to time and agree that the Contract will be binding upon your heirs, next of kin, executors, administrators and successors.

 3. Booking Confirmation and Payment Terms

 3.1.
-In order to confirm your booking, you are required to complete a booking form and make a non-refundable deposit payment of $2,500 per person (in the booking currency) within 7 working days of booking.
-For the avoidance of doubt, no booking can be confirmed until such time as the Booking Form and Deposit are received by Aurora Expeditions.
+In order to confirm your booking, you are required to complete a booking form and make a non-refundable deposit payment of $2,500 per person (in the booking currency) within 7 working days of booking (“Deposit”).
+For the avoidance of doubt, no booking can be confirmed until such time as the booking form and the Deposit are received by Aurora Expeditions.

 3.3 In the event that Aurora Expeditions cancels an activity or trek due to minimum numbers not being met, or the activity or trek is cancelled by a third party, Aurora Expeditions will refund in full any payments made by you for that activity or trek unless you inform us that you wish for the amount to be credited towards the final balance of your expedition.

-3.4 Final payment is due at least 90 days (or as otherwise stated by us in writing) prior to the departure date of the expedition and an invoice will be sent to you for this purpose.
+3.4 Final payment is due at least 90 days (or as otherwise stated by us in writing) prior to the departure date of the expedition (or the amended departure date of the expedition pursuant to clause 8) and an invoice will be sent to you for this purpose.